 Ed: Klute was one of the first films in that period that created a kind of minimalism in the imagery.
 He always took things out of the frame that weren’t important.
 The architecture of the frame was important because of what he surrounded the viewer in.

 Benjamin: One thing that is linked to the negative space, is concealment.
 In Klute, Gordon is very economical about what is shown and what is not shown.
 And whenever possible, he conceals things: either with darkness or focus, or some other way.
-And that’s a very strong dramatic technique.
+That’s a very strong dramatic technique.

 Ed: Matty mentioned the exposure.
 You know, I’m seeing how many people are taking greater and greater chances in digital films.
 But they’re seeing how dark they can go and still create imagery on their monitor.
 You have to realize that, like Vilmos was saying, at the time this was so revolutionary because here was someone taking those kind of chances to develop images, and doing it with his light meter and his eye.